H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

   Organize these signals into well‑typed records that can be indexed, filtered, and inspected by both humans and other services.
 Each record ties together identifiers, timestamps, roles, retrieved evidence, evaluation scores, and a narrative description into a single coherent unit, with qualitative fields explicitly separated from operational metrics.

 - **Modulation**
   Provide a place where feedback from evaluators, optimization processes, and constitutional principles can influence how the system describes its own situation.
 Over time, this allows Ms. Jarvis to maintain an evolving, self‑consistent narrative about what it has done, what it is doing, and how well it is performing, while keeping every field traceable to logs, service responses, spatial identifiers, or database entries.
+These three objectives correspond to the central processing blocks in Figure 13.1.

 The implementation follows the project’s emphasis on transparency: all fields in introspective records are intended to be grounded in observable events and state, rather than free‑floating annotations, and qualitative layers are always backed by concrete context.
 For related work on separating narrative explanation from underlying computation, see Doshi‑Velez & Kim, “Towards A Rigorous Science of Interpretable Machine Learning” (https://arxiv.org/abs/1702.08608) and Lipton, “The Mythos of Model Interpretability” (https://arxiv.org/abs/1606.03490).